Saturday, October 1, 2022

 8 Steps to Becoming Observant Again:

 1. Find a rabbi.
 Have a rabbi (or at least a mentor who is learned) who you can ask for personalized guidance about increasing your observance and dealing with life challenges.
-There are many wonderful rabbis out there, ask around until you find one you connect with.
+There are many wonderful rabbis out there, ask around until you find one with whom you connect.

 2. Spend time with like minded people.
 Make sure the people you socialize with do not bring you down or sabotage your spiritual growth.
 It can be very challenging to be an island of observance all by yourself.
 Seek out social connections to give you support and encouragement.
-You can meet new people through mutual friends, Torah classes or in Shul.
-For those who are single, be selective who you date.
-Before saying yes to a girl, find out where she’s holding religiously and if she’s open to having the type of Jewish home you want for your children.
+You can meet new people through mutual friends, at shul or at events or classes.
+For those who are single, be selective who you date and make sure you’re compatible.
+Before saying yes to a girl, find out where she’s holding religiously and which direction she’s headed.
 (When in doubt about this or about applying any of the steps, speak to your rabbi or mentor.)
-Once you are living an observant lifestyle, you will be able to start dating high quality religious girls who will only date religious guys.
-(As part of your spiritual growth, upgrade your language and drop the profanity; it gives people the wrong impression about you and is unbecoming of the type of person you now are.)
+Once you are living an observant lifestyle, you will be able to date high quality religious girls who will only date religious guys.
+(As part of your spiritual growth, upgrade your language and drop the profanity; it gives people the wrong impression about you.)

 3. Wear tzitzis.
 It’s an easy mitzvah and they sell very comfortable ones.
 When you’re ready, wear a head covering.
 By wearing tzitzis and a head covering, you make a statement to yourself and to those around you that there is a God who created the world and whose guidance you follow as best you can.
 (Women make this statement by dressing modestly.)